GitbookIO/how-to-gifs-and-stills/README.md

-# how-to-gifs-and-stills
+# How-to gifs and stills

-Repository contains how to gifs and stills
+Repository contains how-to gifs and stills